amoschou/ac9-maths-notes/difference-of-two-square-expansion.md

 $$ \left(a + b\right)\left(a - b\right) =  a^2 - b^2 $$

-The distributive law can be used to expand expressions similar to the following:
+The difference of two squares expansion can be used to expand expressions similar to the following:
 * $\left(x + 3\right)\left(x - 3\right)$
 * $\left(x + 4\right)\left(x - 4\right)$
 * $\left(x + 5\right)\left(x - 5\right)$